Mindspawn is an artist, producer, and engineer, a.k.a. Gene Williams.

 I was raised on a farm in a remote area of the Ozark Mountains in Missouri.
 In my late teens, I left my homeland and lived in a variety of places both in the United States and abroad, doing a variety of things, including graphic art, construction work, bull-riding, archaeology, spelunking, and more.
 Around 1980 I began to experiment in music, playing in a few small bands, but eventually becoming enthralled with multitrack tape and field recordings.
 Over the next decade I gathered sounds from various caves, wells, cisterns, archaeological sites, and more, as well as continuing to hone my musical abilities with several instruments.
 Not saying I mastered any of these instruments, but I certainly improved over time.
 During the bulk of this era I was largely a solitary experimentalist and I had no public releases.

 In the early 1990s, I relocated to the Boston area.
 At that time I first began to perform under the guise of Mindspawn.
 Eventually, I started my own record label, Dark Seeds, and began releasing my material and that of other similar minded artists.
-The first Mindspawn release was the album Conversing With Zardoz, in 1999.
-Darkness Weaves was released a year later in 2000 and Null Infinite was released in 2001.
+The first Mindspawn release was the album God Forgot, a collection of breakbeat based electronic instrumental tracks which was released on Halloween, 1998.
+Conversing With Zardoz followed a year later, in 1999.
+Darkness Weaves was released a year after that, in 2000, and Null Infinite was released in 2001.
 Mindspawn “singles” also appear on several compilations.

 From 2001 to 2004, Mindspawn’s sounds found their way onto documentaries like “America’s Most Haunted Town,” various video games, and a wide variety of other artist releases.
+During this time I also did a ton of dance music, remixes and performed at events across New England, the UK and Europe.
 In 2005, Mindspawn and Coph Nia collaborated on the post industrial dark ambient album (e.g., we did what we do….), Erotomechaniks, which enjoyed critical success and was widely well received.

 Between 2000 and 2008, I continued to perform and compose as Mindspawn, while operating a recording/sound design studio in Boston, MA.
 During this period, I engineered and produced a variety of artists and projects ranging from EDM, hip hop, rock, and jazz groups to video games and film.
 In 2006-2007 I co-composed, along with Steve Smith (house music vocalist) of Dirty Vegas, and produced the theme for the “Standoff (TV series)” and scored the cult film “The Boys & Girls Guide to Getting Down” by Paul Sapiano (again along with Steve Smith).
 The “Standoff” theme song was nominated for an Emmy for Best Theme Song in 2007.